What is the procedure for gross misconduct dismissal?

-Employers expect a certain standard of conduct from their employees.
-Where misconduct has occurred an employer should take the employee through a fair disciplinary procedure which may lead to the employee being issued with a verbal warning, first written warning or final written warning, dependent on the severity of the misconduct or dependent on any live disciplinary sanctions already on file.
+As an employer you are entitled to expect a certain standard of conduct from your employees.
+Where misconduct occurs you should take the employee through a fair disciplinary procedure, which may lead to a verbal warning, first written warning or final written warning, dependent on the severity of the misconduct or dependent on any live disciplinary sanctions already on file.

-Where the misconduct is deemed serious enough the employer may be entitled to dismiss the employee without any prior warnings or notice.
-This is known as a dismissal for Gross misconduct.
-Gross misconduct dismissal can occur as a result of only one serious breach of trust or contract.
+Where the misconduct is deemed serious enough, as an employer you may be entitled to dismiss the employee without any prior warnings or notice.
+This is known as a dismissal for gross misconduct.

-ACAS list the following as acceptable reasons for a gross misconduct dismissal;
+ACAS list the following as acceptable reasons for gross misconduct dismissal

-Baileyfields Employment Solicitors are experienced in advising employers on how to proceed in light of a gross misconduct dismissal.
-We will take you through each step of the process to ensure that all stages are completed in a fair and correct manner.
-Equally if you are an employee and you feel that your gross misconduct dismissal was unfair, or undertaken without a fair process, we can advise you as to how to proceed.
+Our Employment Solicitors are experienced in advising employers on how to proceed in light of a gross misconduct dismissal.
+We take you through each step of the process to ensure that all stages are completed in a fair and correct manner, reducing the risk of a potential claim.

 Business & Employer Services